Thermodynamic uncertainty relation in slowly driven quantum heat engines

 Naturally, this decomposition leads us to define the efficiency as the ratio $\eta:= P_w/J_q$ between power output and heat flux entering the machine, which for an engine (defined by the regime $P_w\geq 0$) is bounded by the Carnot efficiency $\eta\leq \eta_C := 1-T_c/T_h$ due to the second law \eq{eq:2law}.
 We note that $\alpha(t)$ plays the role of a weighting function for the heat flux \eq{eq:heat}, with increasing weight assigned to increasing temperatures.
 This generalises the traditional thermodynamic efficiency where the system interacts with only two baths at distinct temperatures, which is recovered by choosing $\alpha(t)$ to be a step function.
 In this case, it is easy to see that $J_q$ reduces to the heat flow from the hot bath and the standard definition of efficiency is recovered \cite{Brandner2016a}.

 In this paper we are finally concerned with engines that operate in the slow-driving regime, which are characterised by choosing the driving protocol $\lambda(t)$ as a slowly varying periodic function, satisfying boundary conditions $\dot{\lambda}(0)=\dot{\lambda}(\tau)=\{0, 0\}$.
 This ensures that the system occupies the same equilibrium state $\pi_{\lambda(0)}$ at the start and end of the cycle, and remains close to the instantaneous steady-state at all times during the cycle, taking the form $\rho_t\simeq\pi_{\lambda(t)}+\delta \rho_t$, where $\delta \rho_t$ is a traceless correction term that vanishes linearly with the driving speed \cite{Cavina2017,Brandner2020,Miller2019}.
-This regime is physically reached by setting the engine cycle duration $\tau$ to be large relative to the intrinsic relaxation timescale $t^{eq}$ of the system \footnote{The intrinsic relaxation timescale $t^{eq}$ of the system is determined by the inverse spectral gap of the Lindbladian.}.
-The results of \cite{Scandi,Cavina2017,Miller2019,Brandner2020} provide a means of Taylor expanding Eqs. \eqref{eq:ent_period} and \eqref{eq:power} up to first order in $t^{eq}/\tau$, giving
+This regime is physically reached by setting the engine cycle duration $\tau$ to be large relative to the intrinsic relaxation timescale $t^{eq}$ of the system~\footnote{The intrinsic relaxation timescale $t^{eq}$ of the system is determined by the inverse spectral gap of the Lindbladian.}.
+In order to evaluate the leading order terms of Eqs. \eqref{eq:ent_period} and \eqref{eq:power} in the slow-driving regime, let us first define a self-adjoint operator-valued function $\delta A_\lambda : [0, \tau] \ni t \mapsto \delta A_{\lambda(t)}$, where $A_{\lambda(t)}$ can be any self-adjoint operator, and $\delta: A \mapsto \delta A := A - \tr{A \pi_{\lambda(t)}}\id$ is a ``spectrum shift'' that ensures $\tr{\delta A_{\lambda(t)}\pi_{\lambda(t)}}=0$ for all $A_{\lambda(t)}$.
+In the Supplemental Material \footnote{See Supplemental Material [url] for mathematical derivations and further details behind the main results, which includes Refs \cite{Fagnola2007,Boullion1971,riechers2018spectral,Fagnola-harmonic-oscillator,Petz2014}}, we show that under the assumption of detailed balance and uniqueness of the instantaneous steady state ($\lind_{\lambda(t)}(\pi_{\lambda(t)}) =0$), the following is a valid inner product for such operator-valued functions: